pradeep1991singh/cordova-plugin-secure-key-store/README.md

 # cordova-plugin-secure-key-store
-Cordova plugin for securely saving keys, passwords or strings to device
+Cordova plugin for securely saving keys, passwords or strings on devices.

 ## Installation